 2023 Grant Program Recipient:

 Dr. Carolyn Legge, University of Calgary Faculty of Veterinary Medicine, "Does the gamification of reinforcement-based learning affect summative assessment performance?
-It's a game of Cards.
+It's a game of Cards."

 Proposals that demonstrate capacity in building knowledge of assessment practices/methods (whether pre-clinical or clinical) are best suited for this grant.
 This In Focus article provides an overview of elements to include and what grant reviewers are looking for.